telekom-security/tpotce/README.md

 <a name="funfact"></a>
 # Fun Fact

-Coffee just does not cut it anymore which is why we needed a different caffeine source and consumed *242* bottles of [Club Mate](https://de.wikipedia.org/wiki/Club-Mate) during the development of T-Pot 17.10 😇
+In an effort of saving the environment we are now brewing our own Mate Ice Tea and consumed 136 liters so far for the T-Pot 18.10 development 😇